 This challenging and rewarding class gives you the opportunity to begin working with children in Menotomy Preschool on a regular basis.
-You will write and implement lesson plans, create educational games, teach simple math, language arts, social studies and science concepts, explore music and movement activities, and develop creativity through art.
-You will apply these skills directly with the children on a rotating basis every other week.
-Bi-weekly class discussions and planning times give you the opportunity to evaluate your progress, discuss the children's growth and needs, and continue planning for the next teaching session.
+You will write and implement lesson plans, create educational games, plan lessons for simple math, language arts, social studies and science concepts, explore music and movement activities, and develop creativity through art.
+You will apply the knowledge you learn directly with the children in the preschool on a regular basis.

 Entry Criteria: Successful completion of Early Childhood Education I and Lead Teacher approval.
-Students have the option of earning Honors Credit through more challenging research and project work.